doylesee/tls-cws/README.md

 A project originally scoped and quoted for a 7-week delivery window was heavily accelerated by the client, demanding full execution in just 2 weeks.

 <strong>CMS Technical Limitations</strong><br />
 The CMS backend architecture was highly restrictive, offering content administrators nothing more than a primitive, single-field WYSIWYG editor.
-This made it virtually impossible for non-technical users to build or manage modern, multi-column layouts, or complex media sections.
+This made it virtually impossible for non-technical users to build or manage modern, multi-column layouts, or complex media sections.<br />
+Compounding this challenge was the requirement for full multi-lingual support, requiring the custom layouts to dynamically support both English and French localized content.

 <br /><h2>Core Objectives</h2>
 <strong>Design Optimization & Quality Assurance</strong><br />